rayone121/dliver-bot/README.md

 This uses nodemon to automatically restart the server when changes are detected.

-### AI Service Configuration

-For detailed AI setup and configuration, see [AI_CONFIG.md](AI_CONFIG.md).

-Key points:
-- Configure `AI_SERVICE_URL` and `AI_MODEL` in your `.env` file
-- Ensure Ollama is running before starting the bot
-- The system gracefully falls back to manual processing if AI is unavailable

 ### Modifying PocketBase Collections

-To modify the database schema, edit the collection definitions in `src/utils/createCollections.js` and run:
+To modify the database schema, edit the collection definitions in `src/collections.js` and run:

 ```bash
 npm run setup-collections